shanimithani/photolabs-starter/README.md

 # Photolabs (React)
 The PhotoLabs project for the Web Development React course programming.
-It displays favoritable photos in a feed that are pulled from a back end and can be expanded or filtered by topic.
+This web app pulls favouritable photos from a backend that can be expanded into a modal or filtered by topic.

 ## Screenshots